gaara4896/CommunityServiceBlog-Ubermensch/_posts/2018-06-03-the-second-day-pt2.md

 Food distribution booth are fairly simple.
 Neoh, Ong and Xytro stand at the food distribution booth.
 Food distribution function in a pipeline.

+{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/food_distribution_booth.png" alt="Food Distribution Booth" %}

-At the begining, Neoh will check their card, can be either temporary card or Kechara card.
-Then they will move Ong, which will give them a box of rice and a bread.
-After that, they will move on to Xytro which will give them some biscuit.
+At the begining, the senior will check their card, can be either temporary card or Kechara card.
+Then they will move to Xytro who will give them some biscuit and bread.
+After that, they will move on to Ong and Neoh who they will give them a box of rice.

 ### Wrapping Up